-§ 172.082.
-CONCURRENCY EVALUATION FINDINGS.
+§ 172.082. § 183.22 CONCURRENCY EVALUATION FINDINGS.

-The applicant shall request a concurrency evaluation during the PUD Final Development Plan, Site Plan, Final Plat, or building permit process.
-This evaluation shall certify either a non-deficiency finding or a deficiency finding:
+The applicant shall requestcity shall issue a concurrency evaluation during the PUD Final Development Plan, Site Plan, Final Plat, or building permit process. and tThis evaluation shall certify either a non_deficiency finding or a deficiency finding:

-- (A) Non-deficiency finding.
-A finding of non-deficiency by the concurrency evaluation shall remain valid for 180 days from the issuance of the finding.
-If a building permit is not requested within that time, or the approved building permit expires, the non-deficiency finding expires and a new one will need to be requested. - (B) Deficiency finding.
-A finding of deficiency by the concurrency evaluation shall negate approval of the application or force deferral of this approval.
+- (A) Non_deficiency finding.
+A finding of non_deficiency by the concurrency evaluation shall remain valid for 180 days provided a building permit has been issued within sixty (60) days of from the issuance of the finding concurrency evaluation.
+Once a building permit has been issued, the finding shall remain valid until construction has been completed and a certificate of occupancy issued; or for the life of the permit until it is revoked or suspended for failure to proceed in a timely manner as prescribed.
+If a building permit is not requested within that time, or the approved building permit expires, the non-deficiency finding expires and a new one will need to be requested. - (B) (B) Deficiency finding.
+A finding of deficiency by the concurrency evaluation shall negate approval of the building permit application or force deferral of this approval.

-§ 172.083.
-CUMULATIVE RECORDS OF LEVEL OF SERVICE.
+§ 172.083. § 183.23 CUMULATIVE RECORDS OF LEVEL OF SERVICE.